What is shigellosis?

 Food can become contaminated by infected food handlers who do not wash their hands with soap and water after using the washroom.
 You can become ill if you eat the contaminated food.
 You can also get shigellosis if you drink or swim in contaminated water.
 Water may become contaminated if sewage runs into it or if someone with shigellosis swims in it.

 Certain types of sexual contact can spread Shigella bacteria.
 This includes: oral-anal (mouth to anus) contact, getting stool on your fingers and then touching your mouth, or by putting objects in your mouth that may have tiny bits of stool on them.
-Men who have sex with men are at higher risk.
+Men who have sex with men are at higher risk of outbreaks.

 How can I prevent spreading shigellosis?